topkecleon/telegram-bot-bash/doc/6_reference.md

 Increase a key=value pair from a jsshDB file by 1, key name is only allowed to contain '-a-zA-Z0-9,._'
 If value is given key is increased by value.

-Ssde effect: if value is given key is updated "in place" (slower) and file is cleand up, if no value is given fast path is used and new count is added at the end of file.
+Side effect: if value is given key is updated "in place" (slower) and file is cleand up, if no value is given fast path is used and new count is added to the end of file.

 *usage:*  jssh_countKeyDB "key" "filename" ["value"]

-*usage:*  jssh_countKeyDB "key" "filename" ["value"]
+*usage:*  jssh_countKeyDB_async "key" "filename" ["value"]

 *example:*
 ```bash